koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

 ```
  /home/koompi
 ```
-## Create Pysical Link to File or Folder
+## Create Physical Link to File or Folder
 To make links between files you need to use `ln` command.
 A symbolic link (also known as a soft link or symlink) consists of a special type of file that serves as a reference to another file or directory.
 ```
 ln [FileName] [LinkName]